arushidoshi/Linux_Server_Config/README.md

   - Run `sudo dpkg-reconfigure tzdata` -> Choose None of the above -> Choose UTC

 6. Configure key-based authentication for **grader**
+  - On the local machine, generate keys using `ssh-keygen` and save the key in local directory.
-  - Login as grader, and run the following
+  - Login to the server as grader with `ssh grader@34.251.36.181 -p 2200`, enter password created during user setup (if any), and then run following in the server:
     - mkdir .ssh
     - touch .ssh/authorized_keys
     - nano .ssh/authorized_keys